apache/usergrid/stack/services/README.txt

 http://shiro.apache.org/

-At the moment, the permissions checks haven't been wired in, so once a user is authenticated, they have full authorizations.
-This will be fixed in subsequent releases.

 The services model for Usergrid involves converting the REST web service requests into collection queries and routing these to a set of collection handlers.
 This provides a "virtual collection" layer on top of the actual collections that are exposed in the persistence tier.
+This makes it possible
+to:
-This makes it possible to implement logic behavior on top of persistent objects, to enforce object and property visibility, and to perform fine-grained permission checks.
+- implement logic behavior on top of persistent objects
+- enforce object and property visibility
+- perform fine-grained permission checks